jfspps/howtos/ProgrammingC++/4_MFCDatabaseApplications.md

 ![](./MSVC2005/mfc_recordset.png)

-Naturally, it is possible to have multiple recordsets and views in place.
+Most databases will have multiple tables, which in turn may require their own recordset representative.
+MFC database make it possible to have multiple recordsets and views in place.
+A recordset can be associated with more than one table.

 The method `GetDefaultSQL` is used to populate the data members.
 The default implementation is: